Tom-PIT/Connected.Docs/en/Logistics/Documents/Consumptions.md

-# Consumptions
+ï»¿# Consumptions

 A **Consumption** document records materials that were consumed during the execution of a **Production order**.
 Consumption documents are created automatically from the [**Execution**](../../Production/Documents/Execution.md) module when a production worker records material consumption.
 They reduce stock for the consumed materials and provide traceability of what was used.

-For the production-side entry of consumed materials, see **[Consumed](../../Production/Documents/Consumed.md)** — the two are closely linked: recording consumed material in production creates the corresponding consumption document in logistics.
+For the production-side entry of consumed materials, see **[Consumed](../../Production/Documents/Consumed.md)** â€” the two are closely linked: recording consumed material in production creates the corresponding consumption document in logistics.

 To access this page, go to **Logistics / Documents / Consumptions** in the [navigation](../../Common/UI/Navigation.md).